ietf-wg-asdf/SDF/sdf.md

   associated with the member value given with a certain Quality Name.

-* A set of "*Given Names*", where the entries in the object are separate entities (definitions, declarations, etc.) that each are freely named by the SDF model author so these names can be employed by a user of that model.
+* A set of "*Given Names*", where the entries in the object are separate entities (definitions, declarations, etc.) that each have names that are chosen by the SDF model author in order that these names can be employed by a user of that model.

 In a path from the root of the tree to any leaf, Quality Names and Given Names roughly alternate (with the information block,